Calverton, Nottinghamshire: The nineteenth century

-The General Enclosure Act of 1845 had required that provision should be made at enclosure for the landless, in the form of "field gardens" or allotments, limited to a quarter of an acre, and this will have been prompted by the fear of civil unrest amongst the poor.
+The General Inclosure Act 1845 (8 & 9 Vict. c.
+118) had required that provision should be made at enclosure for the landless, in the form of "field gardens" or allotments, limited to a quarter of an acre, and this will have been prompted by the fear of civil unrest amongst the poor.
 Calverton had already been enclosed, but there is evidence that in 1845 this "cottage garden system" had just been introduced to the village, and that frame-workers were cultivating rented allotments.
 In that year allotment tenants paid their first half–yearly rent to Calverton farmer Mr. William Ward, who provided them with a free supper, prepared by Samuel Fletcher at the White Lion.
 Not only were the poor more likely to be happier having a stake in the land, but it was hoped that landowners would have to pay less in the form of the poor-rate, if landless workers in the village were able to grow their own food.

 In 1851, at the same time as the census (which had found 1,427 person in 302 houses), there was a census of 'Accommodation and Attendance at Worship.'
 This is often referred to as the '1851 Religious Census' and it revealed both the popularity of religion and the variety of options, both established and nonconformist, for the prospective Calverton worshipper.